Cancer of unknown primary origin: Classification

+Molecular and genomic profiling

+Molecular profiling using next-generation sequencing (NGS) has emerged as an important complementary tool in the diagnostic evaluation of cancer of unknown primary.
+Targeted multigene panels can identify potentially actionable genomic alterations in approximately one third of CUP cases; however, their ability to reliably determine tissue of origin remains limited.

 Management

 Because CUP refers to many different cancers, treatment depends on where the cancer is found, the microscopic appearance of the cancer cells, the biochemical characterization of the cells, and the patient's age and overall physical condition.
 In women, who present with axillary lymph node involvement, treatment is offered along the lines of breast cancer.
 In patients, who have neck lymph node involvement, then treatment is offered along the lines of head and neck cancer.
 If inguinal lymph nodes are involved, then treatment may be offered along the lines of genitourinary cancer.

 If the site of origin is unknown or undiscovered, then the histology of the tumor (e.g., adenocarcinoma, squamous cell or mesenchymal) can usually be identified, and a probable origin may be assumed.
 When this is possible, then treatment is based on the type of cell and probable origin.
 Based on histological subtype, combination chemotherapy may be selected.
 A combination of carboplatin and paclitaxel is often used.
-Advances techniques such as FISH and tissue of origin testing may also be employed.
+Advanced techniques such as FISH and tissue of origin testing may also be employed.
 Germ cell tumors often carry abnormality of chromosome 12, which if identified, directs treatment for metastatic germ cell tumors.

 No method is standard for all forms of CUP, but chemotherapy, radiation therapy, hormone therapy, and surgery may be used alone or in combination to treat patients who have CUP.
 Even when the cancer is unlikely to be cured, treatment may help the patient live longer or improve the patient's quality of life.
 Radiation may be used to shrink a variety of local tumors.
 However, the potential side effects of the treatment must be considered along with the potential benefits.

 In CUP to secondary neck nodes, surgery followed by external beam radiotherapy is sufficient.

 For CUP with an unfavorable prognosis, treatment with taxanes may provide a slight survival benefit.
 The uncertainties and ambiguity inherent in a CUP diagnosis may cause additional stress for the patient.

+Comprehensive genomic profiling has expanded therapeutic opportunities in cancer of unknown primary by identifying actionable genomic alterations, mutational signatures, and biomarkers predictive of response to targeted therapies or immunotherapy.
+Integration of WGTS has been shown to increase the proportion of patients with CUP eligible for standard-of-care targeted treatments or clinical trial enrollment compared with targeted gene panels alone.

+Research directions

+Current research in cancer of unknown primary focuses on integrating comprehensive genomic and transcriptomic sequencing with machine learning–based tissue-of-origin prediction models.
+These approaches aim to improve diagnostic accuracy and guide personalized treatment strategies.

+Prospective clinical validation studies are ongoing to determine the impact of WGTS-based diagnostic and therapeutic stratification on patient outcomes and to define its role in routine oncology practice.